mindspore-ai/docs/docs/programming_guide/source_en/sampler.md

 Samples dataset shards in distributed training.

-The following example uses a distributed sampler to divide a generated dataset into three shards, obtains three data samples in each shard, and displays the loaded data.
+The following example uses a distributed sampler to divide a generated dataset into three shards, obtains no more than three data samples in each shard, and displays the loaded data on shard number 0.

 ```python
 import numpy as np